 Vector: It's all part of being a good detective.

-How about each Team's speech after Eggman gloats about his battleship at the start of the Egg Fleet level?
-Heck, this troper even found the Team Rose speech that Amy gives there when she calls Eggman a bloated buffoon to be epic, simply because they're mostly close to the weakest characters in the game and basically were fighting an entire armada of battleships with a hammer, Chao in a bowtie, and a fishing rod as their weapons.
-And this troper recently started joining in after each Team's speech by saying "Let's kick some ass!" after each Team is done with their speech and the Egg Fleet level begins.
+- How about each Team's speech after Eggman gloats about his battleship at the start of the Egg Fleet level?
+Heck, even the Team Rose speech that Amy gives there when she calls Eggman a bloated buffoon to be epic, simply because they're mostly close to the weakest characters in the game and basically were fighting an entire armada of battleships with a hammer, Chao in a bowtie, and a fishing rod as their weapons.